Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 3. Data subject rights

 Data accuracy is our goal.
-According to Article 16 GDPR, data subjects have the right to obtain, without undue delay, the rectification of inaccurate personal data concerning them and to request, giving due consideration to the purposes of the processing, completion of incomplete personal data, including by providing a supplementary declaration, Proof for this must be provided in writing so as to ensure transparent processing.
-We forward enquiries from data subjects regarding the data processed in the ConCR and the warning list of the Austrian banks to the respective bank institutions for evaluation and rectification.
-Data subjects can also contact the bank institutions directly.
+According to Article 16 GDPR, you have the right to obtain, without undue delay, the rectification of inaccurate personal data concerning them and to request, giving due consideration to the purposes of the processing, completion of incomplete personal data, including by providing a supplementary declaration.
+Proof for this must be provided in writing so as to ensure transparent processing.

 3.3.
 Objection and erasure requests from data subjects

-3.4.
-Restrictions of processing
+3.4 Restriction of processing

 Where processing has been restricted in accordance with the above, such personal data may only be processed – but not stored – with the data subject's consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the European Union or of a member state.